sachinkaria/CV/README.md

 ### What's Good

 A project based on the dying concept of event poster advertising.
-What's Good follows a Pinterest based model primarily for events allowing event goers of all ages, in any city to find and attend events they love.
+What's Good follows a Pinterest based model primarily for events allowing event goers of all ages, in any city to find, share and attend events they love.

-Technologies: AngularJS, Ruby on Rails, Ionic, Rspec, Capybara, Jasmine
+Technologies: ReactJS, NodeJS, Mocha, Chai, Express, MongoDB

 ## Education